Impact of your Credit Score

 Keep in mind that if you are applying for a loan, most lenders have guidelines as to which interest rates and loan programs they can offer you based on your credit score.
 The higher your credit score, the better your interest rate.
 Most lenders require a minimum score of 620 to qualify for a loan.
 It is a good idea to speak candidly with your chosen lender about this topic as they will guide you to the loan terms best suited to your needs.

 What is the advantage of having a good credit score when buying a home?

 When you apply for a home loan, the bank will check your credit report and credit score.
 If you have decent credit and enough income, you will likely get the loan.
 But the advantage of having good credit lies in the interest rate you will be able to get.
 With good credit, you will have a much wider range of available mortgage offers, and banks will be more likely to offer you a low rate if your credit score is good (over 700).
 Just one or two percentage points in interest can save you tens of thousands of dollars over the life of the loan.
-If you are unsure of your credit score and want to get serious about buying a home, there are free online tools like Credit Karma that allow you to see your credit score and credit report.
+If you are unsure of your credit score and want to get serious about buying a home, there are free online tools like our partner Credit Karma that allow you to see your credit score and credit report.

 How to self-assess your own credit standing